“The possible devices, formats and spaces of appearance and representation of dance today and their impact on creation.”

 All Royaumont Foundation training programs have a minimum lead time of 11 working days.

-For example: if the Royaumont Foundation validates the application on June 14, it can offer the beneficiary a course starting on June 29.
+Example: if the Royaumont Foundation validates the registration request on June 14, it can offer the beneficiary a course starting on June 29.

 Fiche programme